 A: You can expect noise from construction equipment associated with demolishing the existing reservoir and constructing the new reservoirs.
 There will also be some level of dust associated with this earth work and excavation.
-As we get closer to the start on construction, the City will be hosting community meetings to provide additional information about construction impacts and answer questions.
+As we get closer to the start of construction, the City will be hosting community meetings to provide additional information about construction impacts, mitigation efforts, and to answer questions.